Guide

 Licensing requirements vary between areas and cities, so you may need different licenses in each place.
 Find out what you need by checking the websites of each county or municipal clerks.

-If you’re not selling any taxable products or services, you don't need any Texas business permits or licences unless your industry or local government requires a license for home-based businesses.
-You’ll also need a sales tax permit if you're selling taxable items or services – for instance, you probably don't need a license to do freelance writing out of your home, but you’ll need one to cut hair or run a daycare.
+If you're not selling any taxable products or services, you do not need any Texas business permits or licenses unless your industry or local government requires a license for home-based businesses.
+You will also need a sales tax permit if you sell taxable items or services.
+For instance, you probably do not need a license to do freelance writing from home, but you will need one to cut hair or run a day care.

 Are there tax benefits or incentives for licensed businesses in Texas?

-Not really – in most cases a license is a mandatory legal document – although you can write off license fees as business expenses, and you don't have to worry about fines or legal consequences.
+In most cases, a license is a mandatory legal requirement rather than a tax incentive.
+You can generally deduct license fees as business expenses, and being properly licensed helps you avoid fines or legal issues.
 And of course, a licensed business is more credible and trustworthy than an unlicensed one.

 Disclaimer